Crippling weather hampers vaccine deliveries, distribution

 "Because of the nationwide weather situation, we know there are going to be supply chain issues.
 We’re working with a conservative expectation that our anticipated vaccine deliveries will not arrive as scheduled, " Murphy said Thursday morning.
 "In this event, we’re making preparations to use existing inventory to satisfy current appointments.
 However, not all sites may be able to do this.
 This may result in many appointments needing to be rescheduled."

-Vaccination mega sites in Burlington, Middlesex and Morris counties were closed and were expected to reschedule appointments for later this week.
+Vaccination mega sites in Burlington, Middlesex and Morris counties were closed and were expected to reschedule appointments.
 The site in Bergen County was set to close later Thursday morning.
-The sites in Atlantic and Gloucester counties, where officials said it was raining, remained open.
+The Gloucester County mega site closed at 2 p.m., and all remaining appointments were rescheduled for Friday, Saturday and Sunday.
+The site at the Atlantic City Convention Center remained open all day.

+The number of New Jersey residents who received their first dose of the COVID-19 vaccine top…

 One public health expert said the delays were unacceptable.